 - Usage Configuration: Shows the current setting of Time Granularity.
 Time granularity can be in months or weeks.

 - Time Zone: An org-wide setting that is used to determine the definition of day.
-The Timezone set in Administration > Application Settings > Timezone pane is honored in Rules Engine.
+The Timezone set in Administration > Application Settings > Operations > Timezone pane is honored in Rules Engine.

 Note: In order to access the Settings icon in the Rules Engine, you need the Gainsight Special permission set.
 If you need access to the Rules Config (Permissions - Rules Load Actions), contact your Salesforce Admin and request the "Gainsight Special" permission set.

 - Filter by Active / Inactive Rules